 The RMC's Contraception Program maintains a Contraception Database containing over 30,000 records that are analyzed to continually update Recommendations on efficacy and reversibility.
 The Reproductive Health Surveillance Program (RHSP), RMC's partner, studies the safety of contraceptives through comprehensive pathology examinations and analyses of reproductive tracts submitted by zoos and aquariums.
 The RMC works with commercial partners to bring new contraceptive methods to the AZA community, often at reduced cost.
 Ongoing communication between the RMC and members of the AZA community is critical to research efforts as well as overall program operation.

 Successful reproduction in recommended pairs is critical to population management.
 Yet, fewer than 25% of breeding recommendations are fulfilled across AZA SSPs (Faust et al., 2011).
 While some failures can be attributed to logistics, more research is needed to identify the nuanced biological and social causes of reproductive failure.
-Emerging topics of study include identifying causes of female infertility and pair incompatibility, with the goal of improving reproductive success in affected individuals.
+Emerging topics of study related to Reproductive Enhancement include identifying causes of female infertility and pair incompatibility, with the goal of improving reproductive success in affected individuals.
 Working with the AZA Population Management Center, and AZA Scientific Advisory Groups (SAGs) and Committees, the RMC promotes a holistic approach to evaluating reproductive failure, one that examines all possible elements (e.g., nutrition, behavior) rather than focusing on physiology alone.

 Lifetime Reproductive Planning